asrinsevim/game-pipeline-project-dbt/README.md

 This project is an end-to-end data engineering pipeline that simulates the data infrastructure for a mobile game.
 It demonstrates a complete, automated ELT (Extract, Load, Transform) process using modern, cloud-native data stack tools.
 The pipeline automatically ingests raw game data, loads it into a data warehouse, and transforms it into clean, analytics-ready tables.

-**🎯 Target:** This project was specifically developed to showcase the core competencies required for the **Data Engineer role at Dream Games**, covering their specified tech stack and responsibilities.

 ---

 ## Architecture